awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data-secrets.md

 Amazon ECS enables you to inject sensitive data into your containers by storing your sensitive data in AWS Secrets Manager secrets and then referencing them in your container definition\.
 Sensitive data stored in Secrets Manager secrets can be exposed to a container as environment variables or as part of the log configuration\.

-When you inject a secret as an environment variable, you can specify a JSON key or version of a secret to inject\.
-This process helps you control the sensitive data exposed to your container\.
+When you inject a secret as an environment variable, you can specify the full contents of a secret, a specific JSON key within a secret, or a specific version of a secret to inject\.
+This helps you control the sensitive data exposed to your container\.
 For more information about secret versioning, see [Key Terms and Concepts for AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/terms-concepts.html#term_secret) in the *AWS Secrets Manager User Guide*\.

 ## Considerations for specifying sensitive data using Secrets Manager<a name="secrets-considerations"></a>

 The following should be considered when using Secrets Manager to specify sensitive data for containers\.
-+ For tasks that use the Fargate launch type, the following should be considered:
++ For Amazon ECS tasks on AWS Fargate, the following should be considered:
-  + It is only supported to inject the full contents of a secret as an environment variable\.
-Specifying a specific JSON key or version is not supported at this time\.
+  + To inject the full content of a secret as an environment variable or in a log configuration, you must use platform version `1.3.0` or later\.
+For information, see [AWS Fargate platform versions](platform_versions.md)\.
-  + To inject the full content of a secret as an environment variable or in a log configuration, you must use platform version 1\.3\.0 or later\.
+  + To inject a specific JSON key or version of a secret as an environment variable or in a log configuration, you must use platform version `1.4.0` or later\.
 For information, see [AWS Fargate platform versions](platform_versions.md)\.
-+ For tasks that use the EC2 launch type, the following should be considered:
++ For Amazon ECS tasks on EC2, the following should be considered:
-  + To inject a secret using a specific JSON key or version of a secret, your container instance must have version 1\.37\.0 or later of the container agent\.
+  + To inject a secret using a specific JSON key or version of a secret, your container instance must have version `1.37.0` or later of the container agent\.
 However, we recommend using the latest container agent version\.
 For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.

-    To inject the full contents of a secret as an environment variable or to inject a secret in a log configuration, your container instance must have version 1\.22\.0 or later of the container agent\.
+    To inject the full contents of a secret as an environment variable or to inject a secret in a log configuration, your container instance must have version `1.22.0` or later of the container agent\.
 + Only secrets that store text data, which are secrets created with the `SecretString` parameter of the [CreateSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_CreateSecret.html) API, are supported\.
 Secrets that store binary data, which are secrets created with the SecretBinary parameter of the [CreateSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_CreateSecret.html) API are not supported\.
 + When using a task definition that references Secrets Manager secrets to retrieve sensitive data for your containers, if you are also using interface VPC endpoints, you must create the interface VPC endpoints for Secrets Manager\.
 For more information, see [Using Secrets Manager with VPC Endpoints](https://docs.aws.amazon.com/secretsmanager/latest/userguide/vpc-endpoint-overview.html) in the *AWS Secrets Manager User Guide*\.
 + Sensitive data is injected into your container when the container is initially started\.
 If the secret is subsequently updated or rotated, the container will not receive the updated value automatically\.
 You must either launch a new task or if your task is part of a service you can update the service and use the **Force new deployment** option to force the service to launch a fresh task\.